 Why You Should Get Your Next Labrador From Baxter Lake Labs

-If you are looking for a white, AKC English Labrador, you have no doubt visited MANY websites.
+If you are looking for a white, AKC English Yellow Labrador, you have no doubt visited MANY websites.
 At least I hope you are doing a lot of research, since this decision is an important 12-15 year commitment.
 You have seen and read a lot of similar verbiage as well.
 But what do you think when you see 6, to 12, to 18 or more dogs in one location?
-I, myself wonder how these breeders can possibly give the time and attention to each puppy from each litter that we give them the first 8 weeks of their life.
+I, myself wonder how these Labrador breeders can possibly give the time and attention to each puppy from each litter that we give them the first 8 weeks of their lives.
 Here, they are weighed every day to be sure they are getting enough to eat and their temperature is taken twice daily to be sure they are warm enough to properly digest moms milk.
-Our Labrador puppies are raised in full sight of the family with lots of love, 24/7.
+Our Yellow Labrador puppies are raised in full sight of the family with lots of love, 24/7.
 Loved, socialized, and trained from the start, until they go to their forever homes.
+We include sensory touching in the upbringing of our puppies.
+Several times per day they are cradled on their back and massaged from their shoulders to their paw pads for stimulation.
+Constant attention and interaction gives us the opportunity to see which puppies are most active, cuddly, curious, etc. It allows them to show us their individual personalities, which become more apparent around 4 to 5 weeks old.

 AKC Yellow Labrador Retriever Information